AIOps – Artificial Intelligence for IT Operations

 Step 3 - Enrich

 The most critical element of data enrichment for AIOps is context.
-Because context brings additional insight to raw data by adding meta-data related to your device or service metrics.
-AIOps needs infrastructure, application, and business service mapping to be successful.
+Because context brings additional insight to raw data by adding meta-data related to your device or service metrics, infrastructure, application, and business service mapping should be in place in order to be successful.

 Step 4 - Analyze